 MECHANICAL ANALOGY useful in visualizing the operation of a charge-coupled device is depicted in this sequence of idealized drawings.
-The machine illustrated consists of a repeating series of type regions of the silicon [see illustration on page 27].
-This interaction forms a well for electrons such that the higher the clock voltage, the deeper the well.
-Any electrons in the well will move with the clock voltages.
+The machine illustrated consists of a repeating series of

 Now, if two or more wells of different depths are placed close to one another, the wells will overlap and charge may be "coupled," or transferred, from one storage element to the next as the depth of the well is altered by the clock voltages.
 Thus the external clock voltages on the electrodes cause the electrons to move in packets through the semiconductor in a potential-energy trough known as a channel.
 This mode of electron transfer is the essence of charge-coupling.